-I love to do one clay day a week, and the weekends are usually my to-go times when I lock myself into the kitchen, making a different mask every week.
+I love to do one clay day a week, and the weekends are usually my go-to times when I lock myself into the kitchen and make a different mask every week.

-When I first started out with clay masks, my sister and I would slather them on our faces and then have a girls night in.
-It was always good fun; we’d test different ingredients and grade each mask separately according to our taste (and to its effectiveness; some of these beauties leave gorgeous skin!).
+When I first started out with clay masks, my sister and I would slather them on our faces and then have a girls’ night in.
+It was always good fun; we’d test different ingredients and grade each mask separately according to our taste (and to its effectiveness; these mud beauties leave gorgeous skin!).

-Well, then we’d also binge-watch Gilmore Girls or Supernatural and eat tons of tortilla chips with homemade guacamole.
+Well, then we’d also binge-watch Gilmore Girls or Supernatural and eat tons of nachos with homemade guacamole.
 It used to be great fun!

 So I wanted to share some of that fun with you; I’ve compiled a list of my all-time favorite masks and these are easy enough for any level of DIY; even if you’re only one clay mask-a-week kind of gal!